Kimberly Jones: How Can We Win

 In 2020, Jones was in Atlanta interviewing protesters taking part in the George Floyd protests.
 While doing so, she recorded a video talking to the camera about racism in the United States, which subsequently went viral online.
 In the 7-minute video, she contests the dialogue around the protests, arguing that commentators should be discussing why people were rioting, not what they were doing.

 Jones uses a Monopoly analogy to explain the history of racism and its economic impact on Black Americans.
-She emphasizes that the reason for the large economic disparity between Black and White Americans today is because enslaved Black people were deprived of their rights to own property, and when they could finally work and acquire property, it was taken away from them at the benefit of the oppressor.
+She emphasizes that the reason for the large economic disparity between Black and White Americans today is because enslaved Black people were deprived of their rights to own property, and when they could finally work and acquire property, the oppressors "burned them to the ground" and took everything from them.
 Black people cannot "pull themselves up by their bootstraps" and achieve economic prosperity because America's economy was built on slavery, and the result today is Black poverty.
 According to Jones, the Monopoly game is fixed, designed to economically disadvantage Black Americans.

 The social contract, a theory most notably discussed by Thomas Hobbes, John Locke, and Jean-Jacques Rousseau, is also a central theme of Jones's video.
 All individuals enter a social contract, in which we give up our natural rights to receive protection, security, and other benefits from the government.
 Jones believes the social contract between Black Americans and authority is broken because, despite law enforcement being created to protect and serve, officers commit police brutality and kill members of the Black community in the streets.
 She also says that the social contract is broken when the oppressors destroy the wealth Black Americans built by themselves and claim it as their own, which is a model for how America's economy has functioned and continues to function today.

 The video was shared online by celebrities including Trevor Noah, Madonna, and LeBron James, and shown at the end of an episode of Last Week Tonight with John Oliver in the week after its publication.
 It has been viewed more than 2 million times on YouTube.

 Following the video's release, Henry Holt and Company signed a deal with Jones to publish two books, one of which will expand on the topics outlined in the video.
 She subsequently signed a deal with Warner Bros.
 Television.